 “Play energizes and enlivens is.
 It eases our burdens.
 It renews our natural sense of optimism and opens us up to new possibilities.” –Stuart Brown

 Play has a positive effect on a child’s brain and is vital to their physical, cognitive and social development.
-With this in mind, Vial Games is structured into three sections: singing, group activities and free play.
+With this in mind, Vial Games is structured into three sections: singing, games and free play.
 This structure enables the children to gain a sense of familiarity with the program, using routine to bridge the inevitable language gap.
+We are supported by adult residents from the camp who speak various languages and help with the activities.
+Additionally, we create a space where parents can relax, feel empowered to play with their children and have fun together.

 Kicking off the session, singing helps integrate newcomers into the group.
-It acts as a really inclusive way to ease into the morning.
+It acts as a really inclusive way to ease this new environment.
 Within the camp, communities are often segregated by nationality.
-Group activities allow us to reverse some of the social hostilities that might exist between different groups in Vial, providing a platform for the children to practice relationship building.
-Finally, free play often incorporates arts and crafts, which is absolutely key to the children’s growth in creativity and critical thinking.
+Vial Games allow us to reverse some of the social hostilities that might exist between different groups, providing a platform for the children to practice relationship building.
+Next, we play games and dance to traditional music which helps the kids release some energy in a constructive and fun way.
+Finally, free play allows kids to be creative; they can choose to take part in arts and crafts, football, skipping and reading books in their native language or English from our mini library.

 Recently, we had a visit from The Flying Seagull Project; a troupe of professional clowns who brought smiles to the faces of the children and adults alike.
 They spent four days at the camp entertaining everyone, even the kids who are sometimes difficult to engage.